Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

 The direct imaging result in Fig.~\ref{FixedImagingCompare} (b) has important implications.
 First, Within the uncertainty, protons and antiprotons share the identical source distribution at the instant of freeze-out.
-In addition to the momentum distributions done in \cite{Zhang:2017eiz}, the direct imaging result here completes the last piece of evidence of the matter-antimatter symmetry in coordinate space as they are produced and evolve in high energy HICs.
-This evidence is obtained without imposing assumptions to the shape of the source.
+In addition to the momentum distribution analysis conducted in Ref. \cite{Zhang2017}, the direct imaging results presented here provide the final piece of evidence supporting matter-antimatter symmetry in coordinate space, as it pertains to their production and evolution in high-energy HICs.
+Notably, this evidence is obtained without imposing any assumptions regarding the shape of the source.
 Second, the profile of the reconstructed SFs deviates from the Gaussian distribution for both protons and antiprotons.
-To test whether the imaged source functions for $pp$ and $\bar{p}\bar{p}$ from STAR data are Gaussian distributions, each was fitted with a Gaussian function, and the corresponding chi-square (goodness of fit) values were obtained.
-For $pp$ and $\bar{p}\bar{p}$, the chi-square values were 91243.5 and 101.078, respectively, with 16 degrees of freedom (19 data points minus 3 parameters in the Gaussian fit).
-According to the chi-square test, quantitative calculation yields the probabilities for the SFs to be Gaussian is $0$ and $2.2 \times 10^{-14}$ for $p$ and $\bar{p}$, respectively.
-Thus, the Gaussian distribution hypothesis can be excluded.
-For a clear comparison, the Gaussian distribution obtained in \cite{Zhang:2017eiz} are shown by the curves in panel (b), respectively.
-It is evident that the emission source are more populated at smaller radius ($r<5$ fm) but less distributed at larger radius ($5<r<8$ fm), as zoomed in in the inset.
+Quantitative calculation yields the probability for the SF to be Gaussian is $0$ and $2.2 \times 10^{-14}$ for $p$ and $\bar{p}$, respectively.
+For a clear comparison, the Gaussian distribution obtained in \cite{Zhang2017} are shown by the curves in panel (b), respectively.
+The emission source is more concentrated at smaller radii ($r<5$ fm) while showing reduced density at larger radii ($5<r<8$ fm), as highlighted in the inset.
 It is consistent with the picture of an extremely fast collision.
-Namely, protons and antiprotons, formed by the coalescence of quarks and antiquarks created inside the overlapping region, are not fully randomized in coordinate space prior to the freeze-out instant, otherwise they are expected to extend to the outer space in Gaussian distribution.
-It offers a support to the recent idea of probing the initial shape of the nucleus via relativistic HIC \cite{Jia:2022qgl,Zhang:2021kxj,Jia:2021tzt,Giacalone:2021udy,PhysRevLett.133.192301,Liu:2023pav}, since the collision is so rapid that the spatial information of the colliding nuclei is partially preserved.
+Namely, protons and antiprotons, formed by the coalescence of quarks and antiquarks created inside the overlapping region, are not fully randomized in coordinate space prior to the freeze-out instant, otherwise they are expected to extend to the outer space in Gaussian distribution as a deduction of the central limit theorem.
+Our work offers a support to the recent idea of probing the initial shape and fluctuation of the nucleus via relativistic HIC \cite{Zhao2024,Jia2023,Zhang2022,Jia2022,Giacalone2021,Liu2024,Jia2024,Schenke2024,Wang2024b}, since the collision is so rapid that the spatial information of the colliding nuclei is partially preserved.